PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 			- Test it: `wine start /unix ~/.wine/drive_c/Program\ Files/WinMerge/WinMergeU.exe`

 - `mkdir ~/dev` (this will be for all dev projects like websites, phone apps, etc. to store)
-- Create `*.desktop` files in `/usr/share/applications` by using the `*.desktop` template we made before.
+- If still cannot find applications by just typing then create `*.desktop` files in `/usr/share/applications` by using the `*.desktop` template we made before.
 This is for invoking the program (e.g. wine-compatible) via quick launch.

 ###### Some other software to consider:
 - https://github.com/aleksas/laba-diena-tts